 Another instance of reform in the way of a removal of disability, is that with reference to the legal rights of Hindus converted to Christianity.
 Converts were at one time supposed to be incapable of inheriting any property to which but for their conversion, they would be entitled, and they were supposed also to be liable to forfeit rights and property they already possessed.
-This incapacity was removed by Act XXI of 1850 which declared that 'so much of any law or usage now in force within the territories subject to the government of the East India Company as inflicts on any person forfeiture of rights or property, or may be held in any way, to impair or affect any right of inheritance, by reason of his or her renouncing or having been excluded from the communion of any religion, or being deprived of caste, shall cease to be enforced as law in the Courts of the East India Company, and in the Courts established by Royal Charter within the said territories.
+This incapacity was removed by Act XXI of 1850 which declared that "so much of any law or usage now in force within the territories subject to the government of the East India Company as inflicts on any person forfeiture of rights or property, or may be held in any way, to impair or affect any right of inheritance, by reason of his or her renouncing or having been excluded from the communion of any religion, or being deprived of caste, shall cease to be enforced as law in the Courts of the East India Company, and in the Courts established by Royal Charter within the said territories."

-Bengal under the Lieutenant-Governors, Vol. I, p.
+Bengal under the Lieutenant-Governore, Vol. I, p.
 22.

 There was no indigenous system of female education in this country on a large scale.
 The system as it now exists was called into being by Government.
-In 1849 Lord Dalhousie informed the Bengal Council of Education that henceforth its functions were to embrace female education, and the first girls' school recognised by Government was founded shortly afterwards by a committee of Indian gentlemen.
-The despatch of 1854 directed that female education should receive the frank and cordial support of Government as by 'this means a far greater proportional impulse is imparted to the educational and moral tone of the people than by the education of men.'
+In 1849 Lord Dalhousie informed the Bengal Council of Education that henceforth its functions were to embrace female education, and the first girl's school recognised by Government was founded shortly afterwards by a committee of Indian gentlemen.
+The Despatch of 1854 directed that female education should receive the frank and cordial support of Government as by "this means a far greater proportional impulse is imparted to the educational and moral tone of the people than by the education of men."
 The Education Commission of 1882 advised that female education should receive special encouragement and be treated with special liberality.
-The Government accepted this view; and state funds are more freely used, and state management more largely resorted to for this object than is considered desirable in the case of the education of boys.1
+The Government accepted this view; and State funds are more freely used, and State management more largely resorted to for this object than is considered desirable in the case of the education of boys.
+1 the Indian Penal Code.
+There are laws, for instance, in restraint of gambling, the keeping of disorderly houses, indecent behaviour in public, the singing of obscene songs in public places, the sale of obscene books and other acts calculated to outrage and debase the moral sense of the people.
+It may be generally observed that anything said or done in public which offends the sense of decency or morality, or which tends to corrupt the morals of the people, or to lower their moral standard, has been discouraged.

 In the interests of social well-being Government have thought fit to pass laws with regard to decency and morals.
+Such laws are to be found in various Police Acts and in

--1 The Imperial Gazetteer of India, Vol. IV, p.
-431
+The Imperial Gazetteer of India, Vol. IV, p.
+431.